Book of Mormon Evidences: Evidence for Authenticity and Plausibility, Not Proof

 No garden spots in the Arabian Peninsula?

-Enjoy these scenes from the coast of Oman, used with kind permission from the official site for the Ministry of Information of the Sultanate of Oman, Magneto (that's right: it's dot "om", not "com").
-The original, larger photos are in their beautiful photogallery.
-To access it, go to their site and click on "gallery" and then "tourism," and then click through their photos.
-Amazing views!
-Also see the photogallery at ExploreOman.com, and my post on Oman photos at my blog, Mormanity.
+Enjoy these scenes from the coast of Oman, used with kind permission from the official site for the Ministry of Information of the Sultanate of Oman, Omanet.om (archived).
+Go to their site and click on "gallery" and then "tourism," and then click through their photos.
+Amazing views, though these are not at the precise locations for the leading Bountiful candidates, but only in the broad region.

 Dhofar in OmanSalalah in Oman

-After rain in Dhofar, near a candidate site for Bountiful (Wadi Sayq).
+After rain in the Dhofar region of Oman.
 Note the trees.A view in Salalah, another candidate region for Bountiful in Oman.

 First, an analysis of the ways of the desert Arabs shows remarkable consistency with the actions taken by Lehi's group and with the language and metaphors used by Lehi as he spoke to his family while traveling in the desert (well covered in Hugh Nibley's Lehi in the Desert).
 His general path along the Red Sea also follows what are now known to correspond with the ancient frankincense trails in Arabia, which were major trade routes.
-(See an online map at Latter-day.com of the proposed route, or a group of maps at NephiProject.com.)
+(See an online map at Latter-day.com of the proposed route, or a group of maps at NephiProject.com.
+Also see K.C.
+Kern's satellite map showing the locations of Nahom and Bountiful at BookofMormonOnline.net.)
 And, as discussed elsewhere on this page, an excellent candidate location has been found for the Valley of Lemuel and the River of Laman--so excellent and amazing, that critics will be ignoring this issue for years to come.

 But thanks to the explorations of the Astons in Yemen and Oman, and more recently the work of George Potter (the force behind the Nephi Project--see www.nephiproject.com), we now know much more.
 As the Astons show in their book, the many details of Lehi's journey in the Book of Mormon can be given solid plausibility based on modern discoveries.
 For example, the Astons show that there is indeed an ancient site called Nehem that is south-southeast of Jerusalem which was on the frankincense trail and has an ancient tradition of being a place for burial and mourning.
 Ancient tombs are still abundant in that area.
 The name Nehem/Nahom ("nhm"--which can also be rendered "Nihm") is a rare place name--with the only known site in the Arabian peninsula being at a place consistent with the Book of Mormon account.
 Along with detailed documentation and references, the Astons' book includes a photograph of the 1976 Royal Geographical Society map--apparently from the University of Sana'a in Yemen--showing Nehem as a significant burial site in the right place to agree with the Book of Mormon description of Nahom.
 The existence of this site was not known to LDS scholars until a few years ago and certainly could not have been known to Joseph Smith.
-(By the way, the Semitic name Nahom can refer to mourning and consolation, and may also refer to groaning and complaining, giving it special significance in Nephi's account.
-See 1 Nephi 16:35.)
+By the way, the Semitic name Nahom can refer to mourning and consolation, and may also refer to groaning and complaining, giving it special significance in Nephi's account as a possible Hebraic wordplay.
+See 1 Nephi 16:35.
+See Stephen Ricks, "On Lehi’s Trail: Nahom, Ishmael's Burial Place" for details on the meaning of Nahom, which involves another interesting Hebraic wordplay.

 Some critics have argued that references to Nahom/Nehem/Nihm in writing could be traced no earlier than about 900 A.D., not to 600 B.C.
 That argument lost it basis with a recent discovery of an artifact dating to the sixth or seventh century B.C. bearing the tribal name of "Nihm."
 S. Kent Brown describes the find (note that I have simply left out several Semitic markings in the names below that I cannot type with ANSI characters):